baseboxorg/docker-intensecoind/README.md

 - Using s6-overlay for process management
 - Builds daemon and wallet binaries from source

+**Note:** I don't keep track of [upstream code](https://github.com/valiant1x/intensecoin) changes so if you find my docker build is out of date, open a issue here on Github and I'll fire off a new build.

 ## Up and running

 With docker-compose: